 STEO's I.T.
-Department has now been in existence for just over one year, and has been quite active.
-The consortium now has our own independent functioning I.T.
-Department where we have successfully moved over all I.T. needs to the STEO office where we make sure that all aspects of any technology STEO uses from computers to the phone system is fully operational and maintained in-house.
+Department has now been in existence for just over two years and has been quite active.
+The consortium's independently functioning I.T.
+Department has successfully moved over all I.T. needs to the STEO office, where we make sure that all aspects of any technology STEO uses, from computers to the phone system is fully operational and maintained in-house.